 If your company needs liquidity, an increasingly popular way to obtain it from a bank is through an asset-based loan (ABL) structure.

-An ABL is a specialized loan product in which financing is predicated on not only the creditworthiness of the borrower and strength of its balance sheet, but also on the quality of the collateral provided to support the extension of credit.
-Once considered the financing method of last resort for distressed companies, the ABL has emerged as the structure of choice in good times for companies of all sizes across a wide range of industries, and is an especially attractive alternative in challenging times when cash flow is strained.
+An ABL is a specialized loan product in which financing is predicated on not only the creditworthiness of the borrower and strength of its balance sheet, but also on the quality and value of the collateral provided to support the extension of credit.
+Once considered the financing method of last resort for distressed companies, the ABL has emerged as the structure of choice in good times for companies of all sizes across a wide range of industries and is an especially attractive alternative in challenging times when cash flow is strained.

 Addressing a range of liquidity needs

 Companies may turn to asset-based finance to obtain the liquidity they need for purposes such as effectuating buyouts, funding dividends, developing new product lines (capital expenditures) or providing for general seasonal working capital needs.
 Here’s a sampling of ABL transactions the bank has recently completed: